elastisys/compliantkubernetes/docs/release-notes/capi.md

 !!! warning "Compatibility Notice(s)"

-    - This version of Compliant Kubernetes Cluster API only supports Cleura and Elastx as infrastructure providers.
+    - This version of Welkin Cluster API only supports Cleura and Elastx as infrastructure providers.